-The following is a report from Claire West, who won a bursary to attend the Student Energy Summit (SES) in London.
+The following is a report from Claire West, who won a bursary to attend the Student Energy Summit (SES) at the Imperial College in London.

 The Student Energy Summit (SES) is a unique bi-annual conference that brings together students from all over the world to engage with a wide range of professionals connected to the energy industry.
 This year, 650 university students representing 98 countries aggregated in London for SES 2019, and I was fortunate enough to be one of them.